hungyie/RealWorld-data-Credit-Risk-Analysis/README.md

 As per our objective, our model aims to serve as a complementary to the current screening system.
 We will narrow down our focus to loans that **have been funded**.
 From here, we will further dive in and hopefully provide a more in-depth analysis.

 Also, we decided on the "Return Item" under the loan status column as our target variable as it indicates a missed payment due to insufficient funds.
 Noted this is just an approximation as we are also curious about other loan statuses like "External/Internal collection".
-Does it indicates timely repayment?
-But due to the absence of additional information, we've decided to stick with "Return Item" as our primary target variable for now.
+However due to the absence of additional information, we've decided to stick with "Return Item" as our primary target variable for now.
 Further insights could be gained with more detailed data on these other categories.